vignesh02/BebopRebopAPI/README.md

  \-Garrison Keillor

-The official Parrot ArDroneSDK3 is pretty user unfriendly and poorly documented, with very little sample code, especially for the Bebop.
-This library aims to fix that.
+The official Parrot ArDrone SDK v3 is pretty user unfriendly and poorly documented, with very little sample code, especially for the Bebop.
+This (soon to be) library aims to fix that.
 Stay tuned.

 Current todo-list: